Archetypical/JuiceBeam-Production/README.md

 # Running the Project

+Before attempting to run the project node.js and a MySQL server must already be running on the system.
+The database information can be altered in the config.json file.

 First the user must use download the repository using the following command in the preferred folder:

 ```